julianrupp/tswlairmgr/README.md

 * Support for arbitrary group sizes
 * Easy and fast to use
 * On-the-fly TSW chat script generation
-* Localized in English and German (data only for now; interface planned)
+* Localized in English and German

 An instance of TSW Lair Manager can be found at: [http://tsw.nex4k.net/lairs/](http://tsw.nex4k.net/lairs/)